PetoLau/jekyll-now/_posts/2016-11-12-Forecast-electricity-consumption-with-similar-day-approach-in-R.md

 tags: R forecast
 ---

-Deployment of smart grids gives space to an occurrence of new methods of machine learning and data analysis.
+Deployment of smart grids gives space to an occurrence of new methods of **machine learning** and **data analysis**.
 Smart grids can contain of millions of smart meters, which produce a large amount of data of electricity consumption (long time series).
 In addition to time series of electricity consumption, we can have extra information about the consumer like ZIP code, type of consumer ([consumer vs. prosumer](http://wikidiff.com/consumer/prosumer)) and so on.
 These data can be used to support intelligent grid control, make an accurate forecast or to detect anomalies.
-In this blog post, I will focus on the exploration of available open smart meter data and on the creation of a simple forecast model, which uses similar day approach (will be drawn up in detail below).
+In this blog post, I will focus on the exploration of available open **smart meter data** and on the creation of a simple forecast model, which uses similar day approach (will be drawn up in detail below).

 Firstly, we must download smart meter data of electricity consumption.
-These data can be downloaded [here](https://open-enernoc-data.s3.amazonaws.com/anon/index.html).
+These data can be downloaded from the site [open enernoc data](https://open-enernoc-data.s3.amazonaws.com/anon/index.html).
 This dataset was produced by the [EnerNOC](https://www.enernoc.com/) company and consists of 100 anonymized commercial buildings for 2012.
 The dataset contains time series of 100 consumers and theirs corresponding meta data.
-Let’s download the **all-data.tar.gz** file and explore it.
+Let’s download the *all-data.tar.gz* file and explore it.

 ### Exploring meta data of consumers (IDs)
 I will do every reading and filtering (cleaning) of the dataset by means of the awesome package `data.table`.
 As you may already know, with [data.table](https://CRAN.R-project.org/package=data.table) you can change dataset by reference (`:=` or `set`), which is very effective.
 You can do similar things with package `dplyr`, but I prefer `data.table`, because of performance and memory usage.
-An interesting comparison of both packages can be seen on this stackoverflow [question](http://stackoverflow.com/questions/21435339/data-table-vs-dplyr-can-one-do-something-well-the-other-cant-or-does-poorly).
+An interesting comparison of both packages can be seen on this [stackoverflow question](http://stackoverflow.com/questions/21435339/data-table-vs-dplyr-can-one-do-something-well-the-other-cant-or-does-poorly).
 To visualize interesting relations, I will use package `ggplot2`.
 Manipulation with date and time can be done easily by package `lubridate`.

 So...I hope I haven't forgotten something, go ahead to the programming and exploration part of this post.
 First step - scan all of the needed packages.